pivotal-cf-workshop/cf-workshop-spring-mvc/README.md

 to take advantage of Pivotal CF's auto-configuration for services.
 No additional configuration is necessary when running locally or in Pivotal CF.

-In Pivotal CF, it is assumed that a postgres service will be used.
-If another service type, such as MySQL Dev, is to be used, update the manifest before pushing.
+In Pivotal CF, it is assumed that a MySQL Dev service will be used.